0xAX/linux-insides/SyncPrim/sync-1.md

 #define __TICKET_LOCK_INC       1
 ```

 In the next line we execute [xadd](http://x86.renejeschke.de/html/file_module_x86_id_327.html) operation on the `inc` and `lock->tickets`.
 After this operation the `inc` will store value of the `tickets` of the given `lock` and the `tickets.tail` will be increased on `inc` or `1`.
 The `tail` value was increased on `1` which means that one process started to try to hold a lock.
 In the next step we do the check that checks that `head` and `tail` have the same value.
 If these values are equal, this means that nobody holds lock and we go to the `out` label.
-In the end of the `arch_spin_lock` function we may see the `barrier` macro which represents `barrier instruction` which guarantees that compiler will not change order of operations that access memory (more about memory barriers you can read in the kernel [documentation](https://www.kernel.org/doc/Documentation/memory-barriers.txt)).
+In the end of the `arch_spin_lock` function we may see the `barrier` macro which represents `barrier instruction` which guarantees that compiler will not change the order of operations that access memory (more about memory barriers you can read in the kernel [documentation](https://www.kernel.org/doc/Documentation/memory-barriers.txt)).

 If one process held a lock and a second process started to execute the `arch_spin_lock` function, the `head` will not be `equal` to `tail`, because the `tail` will be greater than `head` on `1`.
-In this way, process will occur in the loop.
+In this way, the process will occur in the loop.
 There will be comparison between `head` and the `tail` values at each loop iteration.
 If these values are not equal, the `cpu_relax` will be called which is just [NOP](https://en.wikipedia.org/wiki/NOP) instruction:

 ```C